EXCLUSIVE-Fitbit considers whether it should explore a sale -sources

 Fitbit has held discussions with investment bank Qatalyst Partners about whether it should engage with potential acquirers, the sources said.

-Fitbit has not yet decided whether it will pursue a sale and there is no certainty it will do so, the sources said.
+Fitbit has not yet decided to pursue a sale and there is no certainty it will do so, the sources said.
 Qatalyst has been seeking to persuade Fitbit to explore its options for several weeks, arguing it could attract acquisition interest from Google owner Alphabet Inc GOOGL.O as well as private equity firms, one of the sources added.

 The sources asked not to be identified because the matter is confidential.
 Fitbit and Alphabet said that it is their policy not to comment on rumors and speculation.
 Qatalyst did not respond to a request for comment.